JOHN GOULD’S BIRDS of AUSTRALIA the white hawk

-The following short article appeared in The Mercury, 22 January 1874.
-“Mr. Nevin” may have been the photographer Thomas Nevin, but it is more likely to have been Thomas’ father John Nevin, given the somewhat frequent mentions in The Mercury in these years to his encounters with the wildlife at Kangaroo Valley, Hobart.
-The wording is somewhat ambiguous: was the bird wounded by Mr Nevin?
-Or was it already wounded when he found it and subsequently showed it at the newspaper office?
+The following short article appeared in the Hobart Mercury, 22 January 1874.
+“Mr. Nevin” may have been the photographer Thomas Nevin, but it is more likely to have been Thomas’ father John Nevin, given the somewhat frequent mentions in the press in these years to his encounters with the wildlife at Kangaroo Valley, Hobart.
+The wording is somewhat ambiguous: was the bird wounded by Mr Nevin, or was it already wounded when he found it and subsequently showed it at the newspaper office?

 WHITE HAWK.- We were yesterday shown a fine specimen of this bird wounded in Kangaroo Valley by Mr. Nevin.
 The bird is the common White Hawk (Leucospiza Novae Hollandiae) of this colony and Australia, and is well figured in Gould’s large work on Australian Birds under the name of Astur Novae Hollandiae.
 Gould was formerly of opinion that the White Hawk was merely an albino variety of the New Holland Goshawk, but in his more recent work the “Handbook of Birds of Australia,” he has placed it under the genus Leucospiza.
 This hawk is by no means rare.

 This first plate is Sp.
 14 from Gould’s Birds of Australia (1848), mentioned in the article.

 This second plate is Sp.
 15, mentioned in the Mercury article with reference to Gould’s HANDBOOK to THE BIRDS OF AUSTRALIA, Vol. 2, published in 1865.
 The full text is quoted below, from page 38 (see pages 37-39 for both):

 Full text, pp 37-39, HANDBOOK to THE BIRDS OF AUSTRALIA, Vol. 2, by John Gould, 1865